-Chris Simpson is in his fourth season as linebackers coach.
+Chris Simpson is in his fifth season as linebackers coach.

 Simpson made an immediate impact with the Bulls as the linebackers were arguably the strongest unit of the Bulls defense in 2015.
 The top three tacklers on the team were linebackers and for the first time since 2008, the Bulls had two different players with over 100 tackles as Nick Gilbo finished with 113 and Brandon Berry had 104.
 Berry was named All-MAC Second Team and Okezie Alozie was named third-team All-MAC.

 Simpson came to UB after spending 2014 as the outside linebackers coach at MAC-foe Eastern Michigan.

 Prior to coaching at EMU, Simpson spent the previous four seasons as linebackers coach at Grand Valley State.
 During his time in Allendale, Mich., the team posted a 39-11 record and four Division II playoff victories.
 He also tutored six All-Great Lakes Intercollegiate Athletic Conference (GLIAC) performers during that span.

 Grand Valley closed the 2013 football campaign ranked third in the final American Football Coaches Association poll.
 The Lakers advanced to the NCAA DII National Semifinals for the eighth time after knocking off undefeated and No. 3 ranked Colorado State University-Pueblo.

 Senior linebacker Jordan Kaufman received second team All-GLIAC honors after leading the squad in tackles with 87, while also recording eight tackles for loss, a fumble recovery and returning a blocked field goal 56 yards for a score.
 Also earning honorable mention league honors for GVSU were senior linebackers Charles Hill and Luther Ware.